pumbaa666/lab4tech/AWS/hello-world-infra/README.md

 ![Set the permission to the group 1](screenshots/05-assign-group-1.png)
 ![Set the permission to the group 2](screenshots/05-assign-group-2.png)

-Install AWS CLI v2 and EB commands
+<a name="install-cli">Install AWS CLI v2 and EB commands</a>
 ---
 [Documentation Amazon](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-The official repositories (amongst other things) are included as submodule in the [parent directory](https://github.com/pumbaa666/lab4tech/AWS/)
+The official repositories (amongst other things) are included as submodule in the [parent directory](https://github.com/pumbaa666/lab4tech/tree/main/AWS)

 ```
 sudo apt install unzip